Skip to main content

 How do Hawaii's subsidy programs work for childcare centers?

 Hawaii operates two CCDF-funded programs: Preschool Open Doors (POD), which serves preschool-age children, and Child Care Connection, which serves the broader CCDF-eligible population.
 Both are administered by DHS.
 Centers submit attendance records to support reimbursement claims for either or both programs.
-Contact the Hawaii DHS Child Care Program Office for current submission format requirements and payment schedules.
+Contact the Hawaii DHS Child Care Program Office for current submission requirements.

 What are the staff-to-child ratio requirements in Hawaii?

-HAR §17-895 sets minimum ratios: 1:4 for infants under 18 months, 1:6 for toddlers 18-35 months, 1:10 for 3-year-olds, 1:15 for 4-year-olds and older, and 1:20 for school-age children.
-Note that Hawaii's infant age cutoff is 18 months rather than the 12-month cutoff used by most states, so the strictest ratio applies to a wider age range.
-These ratios must be documented throughout the operating day.
+HAR 17-895 sets minimum ratios: 1:4 for infants under 18 months, 1:6 for toddlers 18-35 months, 1:10 for 3-year-olds, 1:15 for children 4 years and older, and 1:20 for school-age children.
+Hawaii's infant cutoff runs to 18 months rather than 12 months, so the strictest ratio applies to a wider age band than it does in many states.

 Does childcare software need to match Hawaii's specific reporting format?

 For POD or Child Care Connection billing, your attendance records need to satisfy DHS documentation requirements.
-Centers billing both programs should verify their software can differentiate between program-funded children and generate separate records for each program.
-Before choosing software, confirm it exports in a format the Hawaii DHS Child Care Program Office accepts.
+Centers billing both programs should verify their software can separate program-funded children and generate records for each program.